Taylor Made Freestyle Lyrics – Drake

 And if you ’bout to drop, she gotta approve

-See also Push Ups Lyrics - Drake
+See also Days of Girlhood Lyrics - Dylan Mulvaney

 This girl really ’bout to make you act like you not in a feud